-The Masters degree will enable you to: treat dentofacial deformities – treat patient presenting deciduous, mixed and permanet dention- diagnose and treat Class I, II and III malocclusions, vertical and transversal occlusal alterations – treat adult patients even with reduced dentition and/or periodontal problems – interact with other specialists and be part of a multidisciplinary team.
+The Master in Clinical Dentistry (MClinDent) Orthodontics will enable you to: treat dentofacial deformities, treat patient presenting deciduous, mixed and permanet dentition, diagnose and treat Class I, II and III malocclusions, vertical and transversal occlusal alterations, treat adult patients even with reduced dentition and/or periodontal problems, interact with other specialists and be part of a multidisciplinary team.

 The Masters degree in Clinical Dentistry (MClinDent) Orthodontics is an intensive theoretical and practical course which runs for four years, on a part-time basis.
 Students are expected to attend 1 week of theoretical lessons in Malta, held 3 times a year, for the 4 years of duration of the programme.
 The course is taught by specialists with extensive experience in the field and who are mostly accredited by the European Board of Orthodontics.

-The Master in Clinical Dentistry, Level 7, Mode of Study: Part-time, Duration: 4 Years, credits: 180, Language: Italian-English issued by UCM United Campus of Malta HEI Foundation, is accredited by the National Commission for Further and Higher Education and is based on the Malta Qualifications Framework (MQF)1
+The Master in Clinical Dentistry (MQF Level 7, Mode of Study: Part-time, Duration: 4 Years, ECTS: 180, Language: Italian-English) issued by UCM United Campus of Malta HEI Foundation, is accredited by the National Commission for Further and Higher Education and is based on the Malta Qualifications Framework (MQF)1

 The Malta Qualifications Framework is mapped against:

-The UCM graduate with master in Clinical Dentistry who wanted to work in Italy will also have the faculty of:
+The UCM graduate with Master in Clinical Dentistry Orthodontics who aims to work in Italy will also have the faculty of: